mars-sim/mars-sim/README.md

 of people, social structure, physical and mechanical systems, and environment in the context of developing human settlements on Mars.

-mars-sim models each settler as an intelligent agent which possess, to varying degrees, autonomy, and mobility.
+mars-sim models each settler as an intelligent agent which possess varying degrees of autonomy and mobility.
-It is a symbolic model of reality, given a capacity to learn from experience and an ability to cooperate with other agents and systems.
+It is a symbolic model of reality, given a capacity to learn from experiences and an ability to cooperate with other agents and systems.
 A settler has prescribed attributes and skills and makes weighted decisions and interacts with one another to produce unexpected results in a sandbox world.